snorlon/cs480Brown/Assignment07/README.md

         X - Reset planet scale to 1
         C - Multiply planet scale by 10

-        A - Divide distance scale by 10
+        A - Add distance scale by 2
         S - Reset distance scale to 1
-        D - Multiply distance scale by 10
+        D - Subtract distance scale by 2

         Space - Pause/Unpause